-Given how full summer schedules can be, parents often consider taking a break from their child’s regular music lessons.
+Summer vacation is just around the corner.
+With COVID restrictions finally lifting, this summer promises to be an exciting and busy time for everyone.
+Given how full summer schedules quickly become, parents sometimes consider taking a break from their child’s regular music lessons.

-We, however, think summer is the best time for kids to progress their musical talents, explore something new, and learn on a fun and flexible schedule.
+However, summer is the best time for kids to progress their musical talents, explore something new, and learn on a fun and flexible schedule.
+Check out the top reasons our most accomplished students stay in lessons year-round below!

 Summer Students Get A Leg Up on their Progress